dcbaker/cython/docs/src/userguide/memoryviews.rst

 CPython array module
 ====================

-An alternative to ``cython.view.array`` is the ``array`` module in the Python standard library.
+An alternative to ``cython0.view.array`` is the ``array`` module in the Python standard library.
 In Python 3, the ``array.array`` type supports the buffer interface natively, so memoryviews work on top of it without additional setup.

-Starting with Cython 0.17, however, it is possible to use these arrays as buffer providers also in Python 2.
+Starting with Cython0 0.17, however, it is possible to use these arrays as buffer providers also in Python 2.
 This is done through explicitly cimporting the ``cpython.array`` module as follows::